 Aug.
 24, 1828 - Confederate General George Hume "Maryland" Steuart was born in Baltimore, Maryland.
 Steuart was with the Army of Northern Virginia at the surrender at Appomattox Court House, Va. in 1865.

 Aug.
-24, 1861 – During the Civil War, a skirmish with Apache Indians was fought near Ft Bliss, Texas by Lieutenant Colonel John R. Baylor, CSA.
-Baylor has the distinction of being dismissed from the Confederate army by none other than Jefferson Davis himself because of his harshness toward Native Americans.
+24, 1861 – During the Civil War, a skirmish was fought with Apache Indians near Ft Bliss, Texas by Confederate Lieutenant Colonel John R. Baylor.
+Baylor had the distinction of being dismissed from the Confederate army by none other than Jefferson Davis himself because of his harshness toward Native Americans.
 Later on, he was back in a gray uniform as a Colonel.
-He is a little known, but intriguing, character.

 Aug.
 24, 1862 – During the Civil War, the CSS Alabama was officially commissioned off the island of Terceira, Azores, to begin a two-year career of plundering U.S. merchant vessels.